HewlettPackard/image-streamer-reference-architectures/RA-SAP-HANA-DB/README.md

         New password for the root user.

     SSH
         Defines if SSH will be enabled on the deployed OS.
+Possible values are 'Enabled' or 'Disabled'.

+    Storage
-Possible values are Enabled or Disabled
+        Defines which storage to use.
+Possible values are 'HPE 3PAR StoreServ' or 'HPE Synergy D3940'.

 ## How to use